pssst/pssst/README.md

 standards and the current state of cryptography.

-As this project is under continuous development, we advise you to please use this code an run your own server.
+As this project is under continuous development, we advise you to please use this code and run your own server.
 We may change things, we may break things.

 Install
 -------